PostHog/posthog.com/contents/tutorials/nextjs-ab-tests.md

 The first part of setting up our experiment in PostHog is setting up the goal.
 In this case, it is clicks of the main call to action button which has varying content.

-To measure this, we can set up an [action](/manual/actions).
-We can use the PostHog toolbar to create this.
+To measure this, we can set up an [action](/manual/actions) using the PostHog toolbar.
 To enable and launch the toolbar, go to the "Launch Toolbar" tab in PostHog, add `http://localhost:3000/` as an authorized URL, then click launch.
 This brings you to your app with a PostHog icon hovering on your screen.

 To create an action with the toolbar, click: